nummacway/gb300/README.md

 There's actually two things called "firmware" on the GB300: There is a small bootloader (512KiB) that loads the firmware from the TF card.
 You should [patch that bootloader](https://vonmillhausen.github.io/sf2000/#bootloader-bug) to prevent issues when tampering with files in the `BIOS` folder on the TF card.
 Really.
 This patch works for the GB300 as well and takes only a few seconds.
 With the bootloader separated from the rest of the firmware and the firmware on a TF card, any modding attempts are relatively safe.

 The SF2000 firmware does not work on the GB300.
 There is no known way to retrieve an updated official firmware because the manufacturer is unknown.
 See [multicore](#multicore) below for a modified firmware for the GB300 made by the users.
 A [port of GB300's firmware to SF2000](https://vonmillhausen.github.io/sf2000/#gb300-firmware-ported) has been made so people can enjoy the easier interface and use GB300 Tool.
 There is also a [version with multicore](https://discord.com/channels/741895796315914271/1092831839955193987/1237247978520055828).

-The default BIOS dates to the 15th of December, 2023.
-There might be an older version dating back to the 26th of October, 2023, but the only evidence of that one was corrupted.
+**(GB300 v1 only)** The default BIOS dates to the 15th of December, 2023.
+There might be an older version dating back to the 26th of October, 2023, but the only evidence of that one was corrupted before we could examine it.

+**(GB300 v2 only)** There seem to be two v2 BIOS versions.
+One probably dates to 3rd of July, 2024.
+The other we don't know.
+The latter is a bit smaller but seems to be more compatible with different screen revisions.
+See _[What is the GB300 v2?](#what-is-the-gb300-v2)_ for more details.

 ### Saving